 IMPORTANT NOTE: The gas/electric units naturally derate with altitude.
 Do not attempt to increase the firing rate by changing orifices or increasing the manifold pressure.
 This can cause poor combustion and equipment failure.
 At all altitudes, the manifold pressure must be within 0.3 inches W.C. of that listed on the nameplate for the fuel used.
 At all altitudes and with either fuel, the air temperature rise must be within the range listed on the unit nameplate.

-Refer to the Installation Manual provided with the LP kit for conversion from natural gas to propane gas and for altitude adjustments.
+Contact your distributor or refer to the specification sheet for your model for listing of approved high altitude conversion kit(s).
+Refer to the Installation Manual provided with the high altitude kit for altitude adjustments.